dialectlabs/protocol/README.md

 ## Account with list of dialects

 Users will need a list of the dialects they're members of, but e.g. protocols won't necessarily want this -- they might be a part of many, and they may only need to find these when they already know the member(s) that belong (this can be derived deterministically).
 We need a way to either flexibly create or not create the dialects account, or explicitly choose to create or not create it.

+### How do users opt-in?

+This might be how we relate dialects to the user dialects account.